-Category of development potential (NSDP) Re source Requirements Applicable for strategy formulation in the Moshaweng Municipality Innovation and experimentation Typically located in metropolitan or secondary urban areas.
-Not applicable.
-The Moshaweng municipal area lacks the requirements to apply this Highly skilled labour. category as a strategy formulation tool.
+Category of development potential (NSDP) Res source Requirements Applicable for strategy formulation in the Moshaweng Municipality Innovation and experimentation Typically located in metropolitan or secondary urban areas.
+Moshaweng municipal area lacks the requirements to apply this Highly skilled labour. category as a strategy formulation tool.
 Good communication networks.
-1001.
 High-quality living environments.
-High-value differentiated goods Focus on local and/or global niche markets such as manufacturing and some - Not applicable.
-The Moshaweng municipal does not have the sophisticated labour market and resource base to utilise the Specialised agricultural or natural resource-based products. category as a guide for strategy formulation.
+High-value differentiated goods Focus on local and/or global niche markets such as manufacturing and some - Moshaweng municipality does not have the sophisticated labour market and resource base to Specialised agricultural or natural resource-based products. utilise the category as a guide for strategy formulation.
 Labour intensive mass-production.
 Skilled labour.
 Labour-intensive mass-produced goods Typical industries in this category include iron and steel producers.
-Not applicable.
-The Moshaweng municipal does not have the required transport infrastructure, Require high proximity to cheap transport and huge volumes of natural resources. or resource base to utilise the category as a tool for strategy formulation.
-Public service and administration Production processes, consumption and circulation need to be organised and controlled through business and public management.
+Moshaweng municipality does not have the required transport Require high proximity to cheap transport and huge volumes of natural resources. infrastructure, or resource base to utilise the category as a tool for strategy formulation.
+The only one labour intensive program done by the municipality is through EPWP program Public service and administration Production processes, consumption and circulation need to be organised and controlled through business and public management.
 Not applicable, because the Moshaweng Municipality is a purely localised authority.
 However, from a micro perspective the Municipality is an Typically takes place in metropolitan areas, and towns and cities that perform a regional or provincial administrative function. important vehicle for employment creation and development.
 Tourism Centres on tourist attractions, such as ego-scenery, cultural heritage.
 Partially applicable.
-The Moshaweng Municipality's ٥ Good transport routes, safety and high quality restaurants and hotels are requirements. potential for tourism could be further explored in its strategies.
+The Moshaweng Municipality's potential for tourism could be Good transport routes, safety and high quality restaurants and hotels are further explored in its strategies.

+requirements.
 Services and retail Semi-skilled labour.
 Partial applicable.
-However, the Presence of enterprise and people rural nature, high degree of unemployment and poverty willing and able to pay are requirements. (inability to pay) remains a challenge.
-Strategy formulation in Mostly a urban basis. the Municipality cannot be largely based on the category.
+However, the rural nature, high degree of Presence of enterprise and people willing and able to pay are requirements. unemployment and poverty (inability to pay) remains a challenge.
+Strategy formulation in Mostly urban basis. the Municipality cannot be largely based on the category.